LINBIT/drbd-reactor/README.md

-# drbdd
+# drbd-reactor

-`drbdd` is a daemon consisting of a core that does DRBD events processing and plugins that can react on changes in a DRBD resource.
+`drbd-reactor` is a daemon consisting of a core that does DRBD events processing and plugins that can react on changes in a DRBD resource.

 # Plugins